 Recipe FAQ

-You can make a cake with fruit inside, also decorating it atop.
-Fresh fruit keeps its shape, avoids any discoloration of the cake, and doesn't release extra juices, which is characteristic of frozen fruits.
+You can make a cake with fruit inside and decorate the top with it.
+Fresh fruit keeps its shape, avoids discoloring the cake, and does not release the extra juices that thawing frozen fruit does.

-To preserve the freshness of fresh fruits and their appealing look, place the fruits, whole or sliced, on a cake before serving.
-Alternatively, brushing the fruit with a clear glaze and refrigerating the cake one day before can also help to maintain its freshness.
+To keep the fruit looking its best, place it on the cake before serving.
+Alternatively, brushing the fruit with a clear glaze and refrigerating the cake for 1 day ahead also helps maintain its freshness.

-Fresh fruit cake needs to be refrigerated if made with dairy-based creams such as whipped cream, Chantilly cream, buttercream, or cream cheese frosting.
-Refrigeration preserves the cake and helps it firm up.
+Yes.
+Fresh fruit cake needs refrigeration when made with dairy-based creams such as whipped cream, Chantilly cream, buttercream, or cream cheese frosting.
+Chilling preserves the cake and helps it firm up.

 Love fresh fruit cakes?
 Try these next!